Fed's Kaplan urges patience in raising rates, points to global risks

 The Dallas Fed chief, who is not a voting member on Fed policy this year but participates fully in deliberations, also said he would continue to monitor and assess the implications of Britain's vote to leave the European Union.

-While the so-called Brexit vote has had little initial impact on the U.S. economy, Kaplan said it would take time before its ultimate effects became clear.
+While the so-called Brexit vote has had little initial impact on the U.S. economy, Kaplan said it would take time before its ultimate effects on Britain, Europe and the rest of the world became clear.

-Kaplan's comments make him the second policymaker this week to strike a modestly downbeat note on the Fed's ability to raise rates soon, but he added he was hesitant about negative interest rates due to the detrimental impact they would have on the health of financial institutions.
+Kaplan's comments make him the second policymaker this week to strike a modestly downbeat note on the Fed's ability to raise rates soon.

 On Monday New York Fed President William Dudley, a permanent voter on the Fed's rate-setting committee, said that while it was "premature" to rule out a rate increase this year, negative economic shocks were more likely than positive ones.

-Kaplan said he was looking for a "healthy margin above" 80,000 to 125,000 new jobs each month to give confidence of removing slack from the U.S. economy, adding that he needed more information to see how slower GDP growth reconciles with strong job growth.

-"We need to be patient and cautious in removing accommodation in light of global risks and imbalances," Kaplan said.

-Investors, who have curbed bets for the Fed to raise rates again in 2016, see a one in three chance it will raise rates at its December meeting, according to the CME Group.
+Investors have curbed bets that the Fed will raise rates again in 2016.
+They currently see a one in three chance the central bank will raise rates at its December meeting, according to the CME Group.

-The Fed still projects two more rate rises by the end of the year but has been stymied since December by global uncertainty and periodically disappointing U.S. economic data.
+The Fed still projects two more rate rises by the end of the year but has been stymied since December by a changing backdrop of global uncertainty and periodically disappointing U.S. economic data.